traefik/traefik/docs/content/providers/docker.md

 When using a docker stack that uses IPv6,
 Traefik will use the IPv4 container IP before its IPv6 counterpart.
-Therefore, on an IPv6 docker stack,
+Therefore, on an IPv6 Docker stack,
 Traefik will use the IPv6 container IP.

 ### Docker API Access